One of the most important decisions you face as a prospective college student is whether to earn a bachelor’s or an associate degree.

 With a bachelor’s degree, you’ll likely have more opportunities for career advancement.
 As you gain experience on the job, you will be able to move into roles with greater responsibility.
 Graduates with an associate degree will often have to pursue a bachelor’s degree if they wish to advance to leadership or management roles.

-For example, many nurses who graduated from associate degree programs are now returning to college to earn their bachelor of science in nursing (BSN).
+For example, many nurses who graduated from associate degree programs are now returning to college to earn their bachelor of science in nursing (BSN) due to the many benefits of doing so.
 BSN-prepared nurses are in high demand right now, as healthcare organizations strive for Magnet status and work to meet rising demand for healthcare services.

 5. Continued learning